-Square Payroll automatically updates SUI tax rates for businesses in California, New York, Pennsylvania, Virginia, and Washington.
-If your business is in Georgia, New Jersey, or South Carolina, you will need to contact us directly to update your SUI tax rate.
+Square Payroll automatically updates SUI tax rates for businesses in California (CA), New York (NY), Pennsylvania (PA), Virginia (VA), Washington (WA), and Wisconsin (WI).
 For all other states, this information can be updated by following these steps:

-- Sign in to Payroll > Settings > Business Info in your Square Dashboard.
+Sign in to Payroll > Settings > Tax Info in your Square Dashboard.

 Note: If the rate is updated in the middle of the quarter, Square Payroll will recalculate your SUI taxes and credit or debit your account based on the SUI rate at the end of the quarter.

 To reconcile any underpayments or overpayments due to an incorrect SUI rate in previously filed quarter, please contact your state tax agency or follow the instructions on the notice.
 You will be responsible for any penalties the agency applies to your account if the SUI rate is updated after the deadline on the notice.